-If you get a negative result and still think that you’re pregnant, wait a week and try again, or visit your GP or Umbrella clinic.
+If you get a negative result and still think you’re pregnant, wait a week and try again, or speak to a GP or visit an Umbrella clinic.

 If you’re pregnant and want to continue with the pregnancy, contact your GP or a midwife to start your antenatal care.

 If you’re not sure about continuing with the pregnancy, you can discuss this confidentially with a healthcare professional.
 Your options are: